OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Trust is….md

 **Foundational**: We are social creatures.
 We wouldn’t make it very far without other humans.
 Many of our brains have been overtaken by a narrative that life is nasty, brutish and short, and that if only we all pursue our greedy self-interest, an invisible hand will guide the larger economy to an equilibrium.
 That’s all hogwash.

-We are social creatures, born to learn and cooperate.
+Again, we are social creatures, born to learn and cooperate.
 The invisible hand is a convenient fiction, invented to make an unstable system seem more stable.
 Trust is the catalyst that enables that cooperation.
+Without collaboration, the system is inherently unstable.

 **Specific**: For example, I would trust my friend David Reed with my vote on any issue in the realm of telecommunications.
 He could confidently vote my proxy in that domain.
-But I have no idea if I could trust him to cook a dinner for 20 people.
+But I have no idea if I could trust him to cook a dinner for 10 people.

 Shift domains and your quanta of trust shift.
 I know several absent-minded friends you wouldn’t want to trust with small children.